Probate Q&A Series

 When a Trustee Refuses

-If the trustee neglects or refuses to provide the trust instrument within a reasonable time (generally 30 days), beneficiaries may pursue enforcement under North Carolina law.
+If the trustee neglects or refuses to provide the trust instrument within a reasonable time, beneficiaries may pursue enforcement under North Carolina law if they are entitled to the information.

 Enforcement Options

-• Compel the trustee to deliver the trust instrument.
+• Compel the trustee to deliver the trust instrument, if disclosure is required.

 • Remove or surcharge the trustee for failing to perform duties.